 Besides, these available options were both risky and expensive, other alternatives such as tall buildings were just static points and never offered any flexibility.
 For a starter, you can buy 3DR drones which are inexpensive and have got low-risk; they offer varied freedom of movement and range.

 3DR drones are easy to fly as they are automated and have tablet-based control capabilities which make a flying mission an easy task.
-Some of the applications of drone photography today that on the rise are in the real estate sector, mapmaking and in agriculture.
+Some of the applications of drone photography today that are on the rise are in the real estate sector, mapmaking, and agriculture.

 As technology advances, we may end up having a reversal where cameras can control the drones based on its requirement and what to shoot.

 With the emergence of aerial photography, it has come with a lot of interesting outcomes; it is now possible to view our subjects from a completely different perspective as compared to traditional ground photography.

 Watching a soccer game through a drone video is captivating; you can see the entire field with a lot of clarity as if you were viewing from above.
 Drones may open up the way we view objects with a new aerial perspective.